 The straightforward solution

 Usually, the one-to-many relationship is implemented by referencing the table which represents the “one” side of the relationship in the table that represents the “many” side.
 For example, let’s consider a database which needs to hold information on the products the company is selling as well as the user reviews for each product.
-If the data on the products and the reviews is stored in tables respectively named Product and Review, the obvious solution is to add a column (let’s say we name it ProductID) to the Review table and set up a foreign key on that column referencing the primary key of the Product table.
+If the data on the products and the reviews is stored in tables respectively named Product and Review, the obvious solution is to add a column (let’s name it ProductID) to the Review table and set up a foreign key on that column referencing the primary key of the Product table.
 This way each review is linked to the appropriate product while preserving the referential integrity.
-So far, so good.
+So far, so good:

 Handling design changes